 SAT The surface of the restoration is uniformly smooth and free of pits and voids.
-ACC The surface of the restoration is slightly grainy or rough, but it is free of significant pits and The surface of the restoration is uniformly smooth and free of pits and voids.
-The surface of the restoration is slightly grainy or rough, but it is free of significant pits and voids.
-SUB The surface of the restoration is rough and exhibits surface significant irregularities, pits or voids.
+ACC The surface of the restoration is slightly grainy or rough, but it is free of significant pits and voids.
+SUB The surface of the restoration is rough and exhibits significant irregularities, pits or voids.